-As a breast cancer survivor, Shelley works extensively with individuals post-cancer treatment.
-After undergoing two surgeries and radiation therapy treatment, Shelley experienced firsthand the physical challenges of overcoming muscle weakness as a result of breast surgery.
-Her personal experience with breast cancer, combined with her Pilates training, has truly helped her to understand the physical needs of all cancer survivors.
+As a breast cancer survivor, Shelley has worked extensively with individuals post-cancer treatment.
+Undergoing two surgeries and radiation therapy treatment has truly helped Shelley to understand the physical needs of all cancer survivors.

 When not teaching Pilates, Shelley enjoys mountain biking, running, snowshoeing, and spending time with her husband and two dogs.